dougdyson/katas/challenges/addingBigNumbers/notes.md

 - learned that ~~ is a converting strings to numbers shortcut for Math.floor() or Number()

 ### Version 2
-Am going to do a rewrite and use these lessons learned!
+Am going to do a rewrite and use these lessons learned